mismith/roster/README.md

 - improve notifications with user-selectable preferences
 	- send email to roster members on event day to notify them
 	- add local notifications for reminders (including push notifications for home screen apps?)
+	- send notification when new event is added to roster
+	- send notification when new feature is added
+	- send notification when user is removed from roster, or promoted/demoted to/from admin
 - improve dialogs/forms
 	- fix dialog error handling and loading icon issues
 	- in dialogs, clone edited object so cancellable changes aren't visible locally